-PUCV has a student medical center and free dental care\ as well as agreements with most major medical centers for emergency assistance.
+PUCV has a student medical center, as well as agreements with most major medical centers for emergency assistance.
+(Note dental services are advertised as free; they are not free for international students.)

-\Dental care is not available to international students.

 Unidad de Beneficios (UBE) Medical Center

 Yungay # 2872, Segundo Piso, Valparaíso Phone: 2274106 or 2274111 ube@ucv.cl